-If we remove the paper impact from the life cycle assessments, then consumables, energy and printer maintenance actions are highlighted as areas for design improvement.
-In design, Lexmark has dedicated teams working on product energy reductions, consumable sustainability and end of life recycling and remanufacturing, as well as extended longevity of components and proactive printer maintenance.
+Looking beyond the impact of paper in the life cycle assessments, consumables, energy and printer maintenance actions are highlighted as areas for improvement.
+Lexmark devices are intentionally designed to last seven or more years.
+Lexmark has dedicated teams working on product energy reductions, consumable sustainability and end of life recycling and remanufacturing, as well as longevity of components and proactive printer maintenance to extend product life.
 When we compare products gen to gen we see improvements in these areas.